 Unfortunately despite being officially launched on March 13, 2017 with a special promotional video, over a year had passed and nothing had progressed beyond the design stage.

-The March 2017 Sci-Fi Zone promo video featuring the original logo
+The Sci-Fi Zone promo video

 Eventually Darren and Michael reluctantly accepted how The Zed simply wouldn't survive as a local community discussion forum, so on June 18, 2018 Darren became inspired by a highly successful news talk show called 'The Project' and an Australian Football League TV talk show called 'The Front Bar.'
 After seeing the simplicity of these show's structures along with their high entertainment value, Darren realised that creating a Science Fiction version of these shows, particularly The Front Bar, was an obvious step to take.